 For various reasons, when children receive inconsistent caregiving, they may not develop healthy bonds.
 This can adversely affect emotional relationships and mental health conditions in both childhood and adulthood.
 There is no quick, complete fix for disturbances of attachment.
 However, with proper support and a skillful therapist, it is possible to develop positive, healthy relationships.

 Types of attachment issues

 There are two broad types of attachment:

-- Secure attachment: This is the ideal form of attachment, where a trusting and secure bond is formed between the child and caregiver, leading to better outcomes over the longer-term.
+- Secure attachment: This is the ideal selective attachment bond, where a strong sense of trust is formed between the child and the primary or familiar caregiver, leading to better relationship and mental health outcomes over the longer-term.

-- Insecure attachment: The trusting and secure bond between child and caregiver has not been established; the child does not trust that their needs will be met.
+- Insecure attachment: The selective attachment bond between caregiver and child has not been established; the child does not trust that their needs will be met.